norton120/pirate_baby/content/posts/sympathy_for_the_devil.md

 ---
-title: "Sympathy For The Devil: Ebenezer Scrooge"
+title: "Sympathy For The Devil: The Wisdom Of Ebenezer Scrooge"
 date: 2023-12-25
 draft: true
 ---
+Every year around this time we are
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2MzE3MzE0MV19
+eyJoaXN0b3J5IjpbNzIyMDExNF19
 -->